 '''

-user@cirrus:~> emacs t2sharpen.pbs
+emacs -nw t2sharpen.pbs

 '''

 The first line specifies which shell to use to interpret the commands we include in the script.
 Here we use the Bourne Again SHell (bash), which is the default on most modern systems.
 The -login option tells the shell to behave as if it was an interactive shell.